The Design Process: How to Re-Build Exhibits at Science World

 Update the graphics

-The BodyWorks Gallery opened 16 years ago, so the graphics were a bit out of date!
-Our graphic designer, Chihiro, created new layouts based on the new BodyWorks identity (the standards that dictate the colour palette, fonts, logo and overall feel of the gallery) that was established last year.
+The BodyWorks Gallery opened 16 years ago, so the graphics were a bit out of date.
+Our graphic designer, Chihiro, created new layouts based on the new BodyWorks identity (the colour palette, fonts, logo and overall feel of the gallery) that was established last year.